learning-zone/react-basics/README.md

 ## Q. What is the purpose of displayName class property?

-By default, React infers the `displayName` from the function or class name, but it can set it explicitly—especially useful for higher-order components (HOCs) that wrap other components, so the debug output reflects the wrapped component'\s name.
+By default, React infers the `displayName` from the function or class name, but it can set it explicitly—especially useful for higher-order components (HOCs) that wrap other components, so the debug output reflects the wrapped component\'s name.

 It helps tools like React DevTools and error messages show a clear, descriptive name for the component, making it easier to identify in the component tree.